Akshay Naheta: Early life and education

 Naheta was born in Mumbai in 1981 to an Indian family of jewelers.
-He earned a Bachelor of Science in electrical engineering with highest honors from the University of Illinois at Urbana-Champaign (UIUC) in 2003.
+He graduated with a Bachelor of Science in electrical engineering from the University of Illinois at Urbana-Champaign (UIUC) in 2003.
 At UIUC he was a recipient of several awards for academics, research and leadership.
 In 2020, he received a Young Alumni Achievement Award from the university.

 He subsequently obtained an S.M. in electrical engineering and computer science from the Massachusetts Institute of Technology (MIT) in 2004.
 He dropped out of pursuing a PhD at MIT to begin a career in finance.